How to Lower Calcium Hardness in a Pool

 Photo: Rafa Fernandez Torres / Moment / Getty Images

-Steps for how to lower calcium hardness in the pool are fairly straightforward.
+The steps to lower and raise calcium hardness in a pool are fairly straightforward.
 However, you should consult your pool manufacturer for specific advice based on whether you have a fiberglass, vinyl, or concrete pool.
-Here's a look at the steps to try to lower calcium levels in your pool quickly.
+Here's a look at the steps you can try to raise or lower the calcium levels in your pool quickly.

 1. Drain Some Water

 One easy tip to try is the "drain and replace" method.
 Simply partially drain some of the water in your pool.
 Next, refill your pool to the correct level using fresh water.
-This tip only works in areas where homeowners know that their local tap water is not hard water.
+This tip only works in areas where local tap water is not hard water or if your home has a water softener.

 2. Use Pool Flocculant